 Images can be inaccessible for people with low vision, color blindness, or who are blind.
-To provide equal access to information presented in visual formats, a detailed written description of the image is required.
+In order to provide equal access to information presented in visual formats, a detailed written description of the image is required.
 Complete one of the following to provide descriptions for images:

 - Provide a written description below the image (on the page)

-- Insert an alternative text by clicking Embed Image.
+- Insert an alternative text by clicking Images.
 Write the alternative text in the Alt Text field.

 A written description or alternative (alt) text provides a written description of the image to screen readers.
 Consider the best description option for the image and page.